gemstonejs/gemstone-theme/README.md

 This is the Theming framework for the
 [Gemstone JavaScript Technology Stack](http://gemstonejs.com).
-It consists of an elabortated PostCSS mixin for generating a CSS based theme for Gemstone.
+It consists of an extensive PostCSS mixin for generating a CSS based theme for Gemstone.

 Copyright &amp; License